Pi4J/pi4j.github.io/content/documentation/java-for-arm.md

 This will be fixed in the release of July 2025, based on the info in this bug report: [[AArch64] Incorrect result of VectorizedHashCode intrinsic on Cortex-A53](https://bugs.openjdk.org/browse/JDK-8353237)

-To read more about this problem, check the blog post [/blog/2025/20250625-java-21-not-working-on-zero-2](Java 21+ Not Working on Zero 2).
+To read more about this problem, check the blog post [Java 21+ Not Working on Zero 2](/blog/2025/20250625-java-21-not-working-on-zero-2/).

 ### Install Java 11 on ARMv6